 You can substitute ground chicken, turkey or pork in this dish pleasing even the pickiest of eaters in your family!
 I always sneak in extra veggies too, and no one notices!
-Sometimes I add zuchinni, grated carrot and extra onions and peppers!
-Leftovers make great lunches and you can even freeze them too!
+Sometimes I add zucchini, grated carrots, extra onions and peppers!
+Leftovers make great lunches and you can also freeze them as well!

 Quick and easy, this Lazy Stuffed Pepper Casserole makes for a hearty one-dish meal!

 - Cook Time: 55 mins

 - Category: Dinner

 1 pound ground beef